 Another great tent from Heimplanet is the Heimplanet Cave.
 This tent has a unique look to it that would be difficult to set up with poles, but luckily with the inflatable beams, you don’t have the same hassle.
 The unique design gives the tent added strength and stability.
 Even though the beams cross over each other multiple times, the whole tent inflates from just one valve, making it much easier than it looks to pitch.
 The tent sections itself off after it is inflated, so if one beam were to puncture it would not bring the whole tent down.
 You’ll find that this is one of the nicest and most well-crafted 2-3 person tents on the market, and it weighs just over 10 lbs.

-There are plenty of other popular 4-person options, including the Quechua Air Seconds 4.1, which is made of polyester and weighs 27 lbs.
+There are plenty of other popular 4-person options, including the Quechua Air Seconds 4.1, which weighs 27 lbs.